 Dr Garcia states that the chances of pregnancy by either a single or a double embryo transfer are more or less the same.
-According to the Spanish Fertility Society (SEF) data from 2017, the pregnancy rate in case of a single embryo transfer (SET) was 53%, while in case of a double embryo transfer (DET) – 56%.
+According to the Spanish Fertility Society (SEF) data from 2017, the pregnancy rate in case of a single embryo transfer (SET) was 53%, while in the case of a double embryo transfer (DET) – 56%.
 However, taking into account the possibility of a twin pregnancy, the difference is much more significant.
-In case of SET, it is only 1,3%, but with DET – it is 31%.
+In the case of SET, it is only 1.3%, but with DET – it is 31%.
 When we realise that each twin pregnancy entails much more risks and complications, this last comparison takes on a completely new meaning.

 Twin pregnancy – the facts

 Dr Garcia says that patients are not willing to acknowledge the fact that a twin pregnancy poses some real threat.
 On the contrary, they seem to treat it as a reward after their long and complicated fertility treatment.
 But one has to have a realistic overview of the situation to be able to make conscious decisions.
 The truth is that all the possible pregnancy risks are increased in case of double pregnancies.
 Firstly, and most importantly, the miscarriage rate is much higher in the case of the latter.
 Additionally, twins are not always born healthy and they are at risk of lower birth weight and prematurity, including all related complications.
 Twin pregnancies are also less beneficial for mothers.
 The women may suffer from pregnancy-induced hypertension, gestational diabetes and pregnancy bleeding.
 They are in the need of a caesarean section much more often, too.